Myanmar (Burma)

 The UNSC should impose a comprehensive arms embargo and targeted sanctions on Myanmar and refer the situation to the ICC.
 China, Russia, India and others must halt weapons transfers to Myanmar’s military.
 All UN member states, regional organizations and the UNSC should impose economic sanctions on Myanmar’s oil and gas sector and block the military’s access to aviation fuel.
 Foreign companies should immediately divest and sever ties with all businesses linked to the military.

-The military junta should not be diplomatically recognized as the legitimate representatives of Myanmar.
+The junta should not be diplomatically recognized as the legitimate representatives of Myanmar.
 ASEAN member states should condemn the Tatmadaw and increasingly engage with the NUG.
+International donors should utilize local humanitarian organizations for aid distribution to ensure lifesaving care and services reach those beyond junta-controlled areas.

 More states should formally intervene in the ICJ case.
 All those responsible for atrocity crimes, including senior military leaders, should face international justice.